Druckansicht der Internetadresse:

 Student Testimonials

 The Master's programme "Global Food, Nutrition and Health" was created in 2020 and has developed dynamically ever since.
-Through its first three cohorts, the programme has welcomed students from over 20 different countries in Kulmbach.
+Through its first four cohorts, the programme has welcomed students from over 20 different countries in Kulmbach.
 To give prospective students a better understanding of the diverse student community they can expect here in Kulmbach, some of the programme’s current students are sharing their stories on this page.

 student Anna